Exploring the Possibility of Interacting Quintessence Model as an Alternative to the $\Lambda$CDM Model: The interaction

 \section{The interaction}

 Although current observations allow for the possibility of an interaction between dark matter and dark energy, the precise form of this interaction remains unknown.
-In this study, we have explored four different forms of interactions.
-In one form, the interaction is proportional to the matter density, with $Q=\beta \rho_m \dot{\phi}$, and in another form, it is proportional to the scalar field density, with $Q=\beta \rho_\phi \dot{\phi}$.
-The third interaction is represented by $Q=\beta \rho_m \sqrt{\rho_\phi} \dot{\phi}/H$, and in the fourth case, it is $Q=\beta \dot{\phi} H^2 w_\phi$.The choices of the specific forms of interaction in above is intended to simplify the mathematics and facilitate the closure of the autonomous systems in Eq.(\ref{eq:polar}).
+In this study, we have explored the following four different forms of interactions (i) $Q=\beta \rho_m \dot{\phi}$, (ii) $Q=\beta \rho_\phi \dot{\phi}$, (iii) $Q=\beta \rho_m \sqrt{\rho_\phi} \dot{\phi}/H$, and (iv) $Q=\beta \dot{\phi} H^2 w_\phi$, here $\beta$ is the coupling parameter.
+The choices of these specific forms of interaction are phenomenological and also intended to simplify the mathematics and facilitate the closure of the autonomous systems in Eq.(\ref{eq:polar}).